euroegas/homorep/README.md

 g) create a folder called <anypath>/mnt

-h) install an Apache webserver in the machine
+h) install an Apache webserver and PHP in the machine

 i) create the folder /var/www/html/folder and change it's ownner to www-data